auto parameter helps you automate a baseline level of optimization across your entire image catalog. Currently, it has four different methods:

 If necessary for your image needs, you can override the settings that

 auto represents, either on a per-image basis or in your code.
 For example,

-cs=strip to remove color profile metadata, but if it's necessary for your site, you can append a different value for
+auto=compress removes color profile metadata, but if it's necessary for your site, you can append a different value for

-cs in your image URL.
+cs in your image URL such as

 auto values can be combined with comma separation, e.g.